Esther LeBaron Spencer and

-But of issue, too, is they also felt a need to be “Number One“— MOST perfect, the very best; the most beloved of God.
+But also of issue is their need to be “Number One“— MOST perfect, the very best; the most beloved of God.

 Mother didn’t understand she did not have to be perfect nor number one to be loved, accepted, and respected; simply needed to accept and portray herself as she was.
-Her lack of understanding lead to lack of integrity becoming the best policy; i.e., pathological lying.
+It seems her lack of understanding this then lead to a lack of integrity becoming the best policy; i.e., pathological lying.

 When in states of mania , Ma especially believed her own stories—stories that included being above all others: the best; number one; the most perfect woman in the world; and God’s favorite female.

 Many true-believing followers in the LeBaron cult fell for Ma’s tales; thus, nudging her on in her storytelling; her entertaining of her admirers.
 They didn’t realize her amygdala was working overtime.

 Sadly, Mama generally lived in a dream world.
 Her delusional thinking possibly worsened as she aged.

 Whatever the case, she was all too often a con who fell for her own cons — the end justifying the means, if nothing else.